-The applicant intends to install noise attenuation shielding along the western boundary of the proposed new substation, adjacent to existing homes, or place the noise-producing equipment on the property adjacent to the existing West Barnstable Substation instead (COP Volume I; Epsilon 2022).
+The applicant intends to install noise attenuation shielding along the western boundary of the proposed new substation, adjacent to existing homes, or place the noise-producing equipment on the property adjacent to the existing West Barnstable Substation instead (COP Volume I; Epsilon 2023).
 Either option-effective noise attenuation or placement of noise-producing equipment adjacent to the West Barnstable Substation-would mitigate substation noise during operations for the residences to the west.
 The undeveloped property to the east is owned by the Barnstable Chamber of Commerce and as such may be developed for uses that are less noise-sensitive than residences.
-Nevertheless, given the residential use permitted by the underlying zoning, noise attenuation at the substation site along the eastern boundary would prevent substation boundaries unless the noise-producing equipment is placed adjacent to the West Barnstable Substation boundaries unless the noise-producing equipment is placed adjacent to the West Barnstable Substation (EIS Appendix H).
+Nevertheless, given the residential use permitted by the underlying zoning, noise attenuation at the substation site along the eastern boundary would prevent substation noise from discouraging potential future development and use of that land in accordance with its residential zoning designation.
+Accordingly, BOEM would require noise attenuation along the east and west substation boundaries unless the noise-producing equipment is placed adjacent to the West Barnstable Substation (EIS Appendix H).
 The site adjacent to the West Barnstable Substation is separated from existing or potential residential development by the existing substation, Route 6, and conservation or state forest lands.